Land-Atmosphere Feedback Experiment Already Providing Insights

 “Their instrument systems were absolutely critical for understanding these land-atmosphere processes,” Turner says.

-Those instruments were combined with the University of Hohenheim’s unique 3D scanning water vapor and temperature lidar systems, which Wulfmeyer noted performed extremely well during the entire period of LAFE.
+Those instruments were combined with the University of Hohenheim’s unique three-dimensional scanning water vapor and temperature lidar systems, which Wulfmeyer noted performed extremely well during the entire period of LAFE.

 Portable facilities from the University of Wisconsin-Madison, University of Oklahoma, and NOAA National Severe Storms Laboratory supplemented SGP instruments with two vertically pointing atmospheric emitted radiance interferometers and two Doppler lidar systems.
 The campaign also incorporated an unmanned aerial system (UAS) operated by NOAA’s Air Resources Laboratory.
 The UAS helped measure temperature, humidity, wind, and sensible heat flux.